Meet the Arts Council Staff

 In her free time, she enjoys immersing herself in the creative process, painting and crafting, yoga, and spending time with her little boy in the great outdoors.

 Since 2003 Jim has followed his dedication to building communities that support authentic self-expression.
-A recovering software engineer for the semiconductor industry, he served as the Executive Director of both the Diversity Center and the 418 Project before joining the Arts Council as Grant Program Manager in 2012.
-He left us in 2015 for a position as Program Officer and Grants Manager at Community Foundation Santa Cruz County, but returns to the Arts Council to work more closely with community and the arts.
+A recovering software engineer for the semiconductor industry, he served as the Executive Director of both the Diversity Center and the 418 Project before joining the Arts Council as Grants Program Manager in 2012.
+He left in 2015 for a position as Program Officer and Grants Manager at Community Foundation Santa Cruz County, but returned to the Arts Council in 2017, as Deputy and Tannery Director, to work more closely with community and the arts.

-As Tannery Director, Jim will strengthen the Tannery Community, create exceptional programming, and increase awareness of everything happening on this campus.
-In his other role as Deputy Director, Jim will be working with the Program Directors to execute our new strategic plan.
+As Tannery Director, Jim worked with his team to strengthen the Tannery community, create exceptional programming, and increase awareness of everything happening on this campus.
+As Deputy Director, Jim worked with the Program Directors to execute our new strategic plan.
+Now, as Interim Executive Director, Jim will work with the entire Arts Council team to advance our mission while the board conducts a search for our new Director.

 Sally is fired up about helping people and organizations get what they need to thrive.
 In leadership roles in local nonprofits and as a Peace Corps Volunteer in Samoa, she has dedicated herself to just that for the last 25+ years.
 Talking through ideas with teams, writing, and development strategy are her sweet spots.
 Sally is a graduate of Leadership Santa Cruz and Focus Ag, and holds a Masters in Nonprofit Management and a Bachelors in Business.